1

 The source Core Public Health Services Operational Definitions Manual 2019 is organized as follows:

-• Specific Capabilities are labeled 1 - 7
+• Specific Services are labeled 1 - 7

 • Functions are labeled 'a', 'b' etc.